uijaz/DFA-Framework/README.md

 ### **Discover-Focus-Act (DFA) Framework**

 ### **Overview**
-The **Discover-Focus-Act (DFA) Framework** is a simple, effective tool for problem-solving and creating actionable plans.
+The **Discover-Focus-Act (DFA) Framework** is a simple, effective approach for problem-solving and creating actionable plans.
 It guides individuals, teams, or workshops through three clear stages: Discover, Focus, and Act, ensuring **clarity**, **focus**, and **measurable results**.
-Ideal for sessions of 60 minutes or divided into shorter segments, DFA drives progress efficiently.
+Ideal for sessions of 60 minutes or divided into shorter segments, DFA drives progress effectively.

 ---

 ### **Why Choose DFA?**
+- No prior expertise required.
 - Easy to use, no extensive training required.
 - Structured stages with prompts for actionable inquiry.
-- Bridges the gap between problem analysis and concrete actions.
+- Bridges the gap between identifying problems and taking concrete action.
 - Encourages clarity, measurable outcomes, and practical results.
 - Promotes collaboration, alignment, and accountability.